Hierarchical Embedded Bayesian Additive Regression Trees: Conclusions

 \section{Conclusions}

 We have provided a new extension of Bayesian Additive Regression Trees that allows for structured data to be used appropriately at the model fitting and prediction stage.
-Where a grouping variable is present we are able to provide predictions at both the group level and the level above it.
+Where a grouping variable is present, we are able to provide predictions at both the group level and the level above it.
 The flexible tree structure thus allows us to produce excellent predictions without the need to specify how the grouping variable is included in the model structure.
-However we retain the ability to report and remove the group level variability by having a parameter which represents the group level standard deviation.
+However, we still retain the ability to report and remove the group-level variability by having a parameter that represents the group-level standard deviation.

-In simulation studies we have shown that the model performs better than other common linear and mixed effects approaches.
-It is not comparable to standard Bayesian machine learning methods due to their inability to handle the grouping information.
-In the real data example of Section \ref{sleepdata} we have demonstrated that BART competes well with standard linear mixed modelling strategies despite this being the archetypal example of linear mixed effects models.

-We see many potential extensions of our approach.
-These may include: \begin{enumerate} \item Extending the hierarchical data structure to multiple or nested grouping variables \item Explicity modelling joint random effects using the multivariate normal distribution and so estimating covariances between grouping variables \item Including recent BART extensions, such as SOFT-BART \citep{linero2018abayesian} and MOTR-BART \citep{prado2021bayesian} which can substantially enhance the predictive capabilities of the model \end{enumerate}
+In simulation-based and real data studies we have shown that the model performs better than other common linear and mixed effects approaches or BART itself.
+Our approach is not comparable to many other standard Bayesian machine learning methods due to their inability to handle the grouping information other than as a na\"ive covariate.
+In the real data examples of Section \ref{sleepdata} and \ref{sec_gapminder_data} we have demonstrated that HEBART performs well against LME modelling strategies despite these being the archetypal examples of datasets where linear mixed-effects models would fit well.
+Finally, We see many potential extensions of our approach, including: (1) extending the hierarchical data structure to multiple or nested grouping variables; (2) explicitly modeling joint random effects using the multivariate normal distribution and so estimating covariances between grouping variables; (3) including recent BART extensions, such as SOFT-BART \citep{linero2018abayesian} and MOTR-BART \citep{prado2021bayesian} which can substantially enhance the predictive capabilities of the model;

-In a future version of this paper we plan to include a more detailed discussion of the hyperparameter settings of the model that are robust to different circumstances, and include a more detailed worked example of the model on a more advanced data set.